-Lives up the madness in its title and the beauty of its country.
+Lives up to the madness in its title of the beauty of its country.

 |It's midsummer in Latvia, and everybody has gone mad.
 Although for most of these characters, they are probably just as crazy any day of the year.
 A group of British firemen are in search of the "magic fern"; two brothers hatch a plan so those damn capitalists will stop raising gas prices; a French woman picks up flirtatious men as she's on her way to distribute her late husband's ashes; a sex-crazed stewardess is on the prowl for Mr. Right or Mr. Right-now; an American and his taxi driver are trying to find his half-sister; and then there's a kangaroo...||2007 (with 2011 DVD release) |